,

 Can I Omit the Honey/Maple Syrup?

 Of course.
 I find it helps mellow out the strong flavor of the turmeric, but it’s not necessary.
-You can also use blood sugar-friendly stevia or nutrient-rich blackstrap molasses to get the benefits.
+You can also use stevia (healthy for blood sugar levels) or nutrient-rich blackstrap molasses to get the health benefits.
+Be advised that molasses doesn’t only offers a mild sweetness and gives it more of a gingerbread taste!

 Sure!
 But this is the tastiest in my opinion.
-If you aren’t into golden milk lattes or don’t want to take the time to drink them, just add the ingredients to any food, or take alone.
+If you aren’t into turmeric lattes or don’t want to take the time to drink them, just add the ingredients to any food, or take them alone.
 For instance, throw some turmeric, black pepper, and olive oil on some roasted veggies to accomplish the same thing.

 I Have ___ Health Condition or Am Pregnant/Nursing.
 Can I Drink This?

-I always recommend talking with a doctor before consuming any natural remedy.
+I always recommend talking with a health professional before using any natural remedy.
 The University of Maryland Medical Center reports it’s safe to cook with turmeric while pregnant and nursing.
-However, they caution turmeric supplements shouldn’t be taken without a doctor’s advice.
-Turmeric can interact with certain medicines.
+However, they caution against turmeric supplements without first running it by a health professional.

-Since golden milk has turmeric, consult with a doctor or midwife before consuming this if you’re pregnant, nursing, or have a medical condition.
+Be sure to ask your natural healthcare professional or midwife before drinking golden milk if you have a medical condition.
 Talk to someone who knows your situation before making a decision.

 Can Kids Drink Turmeric Tea?

 I give small amounts to my kids.
 Turmeric is a spice after all!
 They love the taste and love to help make it.
-But check with your pediatrician if you have any questions or concerns before drinking this.
+But check with their healthcare practitioner if you have any questions or concerns before drinking this.

 This Stained My Counter/Blender/Cup.
 What Do I Do?